|CHS Administration Handbook

 - 10 Most Important Community Health Issues

 (as part of the Community Health Assessment)

 - Community Health Improvement Plan

 - Quality Improvement Plan

-Minnesota's local public health Planning and Performance Measurement Reporting System (PPMRS) is a web-based information system that collects and reports on the activities, funding, staffing and performance of Minnesota's local public health departments.
-PPMRS aims to describe key aspects of Minnesota's public health system, provide consistent and accurate information that can be used to improve delivery of public health, and provide accountability and meet the reporting requirements of the Local Public Health Act.
+Minnesota's local public health Annual Reporting system (PPMRS) is a web-based information system that collects and reports on the activities, funding, staffing and performance of Minnesota's local public health departments.
+Annual Reporting aims to describe key aspects of Minnesota's public health system, provide consistent and accurate information that can be used to improve delivery of public health, and provide accountability and meet the reporting requirements of the Local Public Health Act.